ThoughtWorksInc/objective8/README.md

     docker run -d --env-file=<docker config relative file path> -v /data --name pg_objective8 postgres

+#### Objective8

+To start the docker image with a custom colour scheme, create a file that defines the primary colour scheme:

+    $color1: #007E84;
+    $color2: #9C0F83;
+    $color3: #ffbf47;

+The following command will start the Objective[8] image with your custom colour scheme, favicon and Stonecutter icon on the sign-in page.
+Since these are optional changes, you can omit any of the lines which pass those files into the docker container.

+    docker run -d --env-file=<relative path to objective8 docker config> \
+    -v <absolute path to colour scheme>:/usr/src/app/assets/scss/root/_theme.scss \
+    -v <absolute path to custom favicon>:/usr/src/app/resources/public/favicon.ico \
+    -v <absolute path to stonecutter sign-in icon>:/usr/src/app/resources/public/stonecutter-sign-in-icon.png \
+    -p 8080:8080 -p 8081:8081 --link pg_objective8:postgres --name objective8 dcent/objective8

 #### Nginx container

 Nginx is used to add SSL protection and act as a reverse proxy. to use it you need: